MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-edit-or-delete-a-custom-user-view.md

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

-When you create, edit, or delete a custom user view, the changes will be shown in the **Filter** list that all admins in your company see when they click the **Users** page.
+When you create, edit, or delete a custom user view, the changes will be shown in the **Filter** list that all admins in your company see when they go to the **Users** page.
 You can create up to 50 custom views.

 ### Use the old admin center to see custom user views

 ::: moniker-end

-When you create, edit, or delete a custom user view, the changes will be shown in the **Views** list that all admins in your company see when they click the **Users** page.
+When you create, edit, or delete a custom user view, the changes will be shown in the **Views** list that all admins in your company see when they go to the **Users** page.
 You can create up to 50 custom views.

 > [!TIP]
 >  Standard user views are displayed by default in the **Filters** drop-down list.
 The standard filters include **All users**, **Licensed users**, **Guest users**,  **Sign-in allowed**, **Sign-in blocked**, **Unlicensed users**, **Users with errors**, **Billing admins**, **Global admins**, **Helpdesk admins**, **Service admins**, and **User management admins**.
 You can't edit or delete standard views.